-Arbitration in scientific journals is a process of careful and detailed study and examination of research papers to see if these researches are suitable for publication or not, that is to say: giving legitimacy to scientific research Arbitration in scientific journals is a process of careful and detailed study and examination of research papers to see if these researches are suitable for publication or not.
+Reviewing in scientific journals is a process of careful and detailed study and examination of research papers to see if these researches are suitable for publication or not, that is to say: giving legitimacy to scientific research review in scientific journals is a process of careful and detailed study and examination of research papers to see if these researches are suitable for publication or not.

 2- The scientific referee must fully comply with the regulations, standards and instructions of the journal.

-3- The editorial committee shall not disclose the names of the arbitrators.
+3- The editorial committee shall not disclose the names of the reviewers.

-4- It is necessary for the selected arbitrators to notify the editorial board, in a timely manner, of their inability or desire to arbitrate.
+4- It is necessary for the selected reviewers to notify the editorial board, in a timely manner, of their inability or desire to review.

-5- The arbitrators must deal confidentially with the research and articles sent to them for review, and even all data related to the researcher or the editors.
+5- The reviewers must deal confidentially with the research and articles sent to them for review, and even all data related to the researcher or the editors.

-6- The arbitration must be supported by clear opinions and compelling scientific arguments and it must be in accordance with the approved regulations and standards for the "publishing conditions" of the journal.
+6- The review must be supported by clear opinions and compelling scientific arguments and it must be in accordance with the approved regulations and standards for the "publishing conditions" of the journal.

-7- The arbitrators must notify the editorial board chairman of the author's non-compliance with the journal's publishing standards.
+7- The reviewers must notify the editorial board chairman of the author's non-compliance with the journal's publishing standards.

 8- Any information and ideas mentioned in the refereed manuscripts may not be used by the referees for personal purposes, competitive interests, or any other interests, and will not be taken into account when reviewing a manuscript for any of the authors, institutions, or companies involved.